huntrw6/stagepilot-beta/README.md

 | 105 | Stop timer |

 The note, channel, and velocities can be changed in MIDI Configuration. **Reset Position** remains available from Manual Controls and returns both StagePilot and the configured ProPresenter timer to `0:00`.

-## ProPresenter and lighting

-For Start Next, StagePilot stops the selected timer, configures and resets it as a Countdown Timer with the Planning Center song duration, verifies the update, and starts it.
-This keeps StagePilot and ProPresenter aligned while preventing an unverified timer from starting.

-Lighting cue times are elapsed from the beginning of the song.
-Each cue sends a short MIDI Note On/Note Off pulse with its configured note and velocity.
-A network MIDI session can route StagePilot on one Mac to Lightkey on another.

-See the [ProPresenter guide](docs/propresenter.md) and [lighting guide](docs/lights.md) for connection-specific setup.

 ## Planning Center access